-I am an experienced person-centred counsellor, which means offering you my genuine warmth, empathy and acceptance as we work together to explore whatever is troubling you.
+I am an experienced person-centred counsellor, which means I'll be offering you my genuine warmth, non-judgemental understanding, empathy and acceptance as we work together to explore whatever is troubling you.
 Through this process it is likely you will find your own answers.

-I am also experienced in using CBT (Cognitive Behavioural Therapy) to help clients with a whole range of issues, everything from anxiety, stress, low self-esteem, depression, phobias, addictions, etc.
+I am an experienced CBT therapist (Cognitive Behavioural Therapy) and use CBT to help clients with a whole range of issues, everything from anxiety, stress, low self-esteem, depression, phobias, addictions, etc.

 Having these two approaches (Person-Centred and CBT) enables me to work with you in a flexible way, to best suit you, and the issues you are dealing with.

-I have a dedicated counselling room which provides a welcoming, and confidential space for us to work together, and I offer a free 30 minute consultation to discuss how I might be able to help you.
+I have a dedicated counselling room which provides a welcoming, and confidential space for us to work together, and I offer a free 30 minute consultation to discuss ways I am able to help you.

 Whatever the difficulty you are experiencing, and however insurmountable it might seem at this moment in time, please don't struggle on alone, do get in touch with me.